alebaccioli/Appunti/teseo/dyac/appunti/lingua-inglese-per-il-settore.md

 1. I have lost (non c'è la durata con *for* o *since*)
 2. Have you been playing

+### 2.5.
+Past perfect

+#### 2.5.1.
+Numero 1

+1. They had left, They hadn't left, Had they left, Hadn't they left
+2. He had gone, He hadn't gone, Had he gone, Hadn't he gone

+#### 2.5.2.
+Numero 2

+1. had just gone out
+2. had eaten
+3. had just finished
+4. had already made

+#### 2.5.3.
+Numero 3

+1. had been
+2. had opened
+3. visited

+#### 2.5.4.
+Numero 5

+1. was, was, hadn't eaten
+2. have just finished
+3. left, was, was rushing, remembered, hadn't locked
+4. has been
+5. ~~was teaching~~ taught, preferred, was
+6. were, went, had never seen
+7. opened, had forgotten
+8. arrived

+### 2.6.
+Passives

+#### 2.6.1.
+Numero 1

+1. The children were treated to some ice cream
+2. The instruments were played beautifully
+3. Nothing was done until he came
+4. She will be met at the station
+5. You will have to be tested again
+6. Sally was given a lot of pocket money

 <!--
 Data: 09/06/2021
 Nome file: ok